vinceimbat/vinceimbat/content/2022 annual review.md

 Meanwhile, Carillon came into our lives, Benjie and I started a photography project together, and Lea and I went home to Pangasinan to spend two days at the beach.

-Things were going well until we were all struck by the sudden death of my best friend, [[thoughts/rem tanauan]].
+Things were going well until we were all struck by the sudden death of my best friend, [[rem tanauan]].
 Rem's death forced me to look at my life and work and has reoriented my priorities into helping the people that Rem left move on.
 I am also called to protect Rem's private and public writings and get to know him more through this.
 I am also finally committing to mastering poetry.

 ![[files/Tanay-mountains.jpg]]